AdobeDocs/target.pt-BR/help/c-implementing-target/c-implementing-target-for-client-side-web/on-device-decisioning/on-device-decisioning.md

 ## Como ativar a tomada de decisão no dispositivo?

-A decisão no dispositivo está disponível para todos os [!DNL Target] clientes que usam o At.js 2.5+.
+A decisão no dispositivo está disponível para todos os clientes [!DNL Target] que usam o At.js 2.5.0+.

 Para ativar a decisão no dispositivo: